 Jamie has successfully represented clients in some of the most complex and high profile commercial disputes in recent years.

 His notable wins include obtaining a £1.25 billion judgment in favour of the Littlewoods group against HMRC; possibly the largest money judgment ever handed down by the English courts.
-The case has been widely reported in the press and has earned the team plaudits including “Standout” firm in the 2014 FT Innovative Lawyers Awards, and most recently, “Dispute Resolution Team of the Year” at the 2015 Legal Business Awards.
+The case was widely reported in the press and earned the team plaudits including “Dispute Resolution Team of the Year” at the Legal Business Awards, “European Tax Disputes Firm of the Year” at the International Tax Review European Tax Awards, and “Standout” firm at the FT Innovative Lawyers Awards.

 He has also recently secured favourable judgments and settlements for clients such as Barclays Bank plc, the special administrators of MF Global UK Limited, INVISTA Technologies and the Lehman estate.